There is currently quite a lot of chaos in the electricity market, with ten suppliers having gone bust since the start of 2018.

 The main reason was rising fuel prices, although the bill price cap came into force in January and is presumably now exacerbating things.

 None of the ten were specifically ‘green’ or ‘socially responsible’ companies, and none were covered in our last guide, but their demise does raise some ethical issues since six of them went bust without paying their renewables subsidy bill to Ofgem.

 That led to a shortfall of tens of millions, which other electricity companies are going to be required to make up.
 This does not enhance the reputation of small companies selling dirt cheap electricity.

 As we talked about in our last guide, it is very difficult to tell what ‘green tariffs’ do, because they operate on so many levels of detachment from physical reality.

 Not only does everyone get the same physical electricity from the same grid, but we all pay very similar renewable subsidies through our bills, whatever tariff we are on, which makes it hard to trace a causal line between buying a green tariff and more money going to building renewables.

-In our last guide we recommended that consumers support companies who build some renewables themselves, as that provides a physical link with renewable development.
+In our ethical shopping guide for gas and electricity we recommended that consumers support companies who build some renewables themselves, as that provides a physical link with renewable development.
 The small companies who build are Ecotricity, Good Energy and Octopus Energy, with Ecotricity being the most prolific.